ngareroy/player-ratings/README.md

 ### Prerequisites
 - Node.js 18+
-- A Firebase project with Firestore enabled
+- A Firebase project with Firestore and Authentication enabled
 - A Vercel account (for deployment)

 ### Installation